NoDataFound/RVW/README.md

 ```
+Reactions research data I have collected and visualied related
-Reactions Data to the June 2022 Roe v.
-Wade decision across the U.S.2022
+to the June 2022 Roe v.
+Wade decision across the U.S.

+All source data for images is included

 ██████╗ ██╗   ██╗██╗    ██╗    ██████╗  █████╗ ████████╗ █████╗
 ██╔══██╗██║   ██║██║    ██║    ██╔══██╗██╔══██╗╚══██╔══╝██╔══██╗
 ██████╔╝██║   ██║██║ █╗ ██║    ██║  ██║███████║   ██║   ███████║